 The reservation submittal period for 2017 is now closed!
 Check back next year for updates to the pilot program, and to begin submitting reservations for the 2018 season on March 15, 2018!

 March 15 – March 31 – Lottery processing.
 All requests received between March 15 and March 31 receive the same priority level and will be processed in random order.
+There is no advantage or difference to submiting a request on the first day versus the last day of this timeframe.
 Park rangers begin to process reservations on April 1.

 April 1 – May 15 - Requests made April 1 and after will be processed in the order in which they were received, after the initial reservation batch is processed.